Home

 In the 1800’s crochet became a substitute for more costly forms of lace.
 It was not only cheaper to make, it was much faster and easier, too.
 Crocheting could be learned by almost anyone and the materials were easily available.
 Cotton thread, being easily manufactured and abundant, made crocheting affordable to virtually anyone who wished to learn.
 As early as the 1840’s, published instructions for crochet could be found.
 Soon afterwards patterns became popular items in ladies’ magazines.

 As with most crafts, crochet has had years of popularity and years of almost obscurity.
 It was popular during the Victorian and Edwardian era, as well as into the late 1920’s and early 1930’s.
 It’s popularity died a bit after that but resurfaced during the 1960’s and then once again no longer popular by the 1980’s.
-Now in 2006, and in a few years prior, crochet has taken its place among one the most loved crafts again.
+Today crochet has taken its place among one the most loved crafts again.

 Learning to Crochet